 This would help save local venues and raise more interest of the sport in the local community.

-For instance, in Bromley – a South London borderline Kent town there are five venues with excellent Squash provision – two of which are commercial but tournament amongst the Squash players young or old could generate more interest of the sport.
+For instance, in Bromley – a South London borderline Kent town there are five venues with excellent Squash provision – two of which are commercial but tournament amongst the Squash players young or old (like a all levels team tournament) could generate more interest of the sport.

 Build outdoor Squash courts in key areas

 In the last few years, we have seen the rise of outdoor Squash venues across the world especially with our US cousins, more recently in South America there has been an initiative to develop the first outdoor Squash courts in El Salvador, which will make accessible to the public.